halt-dos/hd-wiki-public/docs/enterprise/waf/listener/ssl_management.md

 It is a set of algorithms or a set of instructions/steps that helps to establish a secure connection between two entities — usually the client (a user's browser) and the web-server they're connecting to (your website).
 Users can select respective ciphers from the drop-down.

 ##### **Upstream SSL Protocols**
-This option specifies if the WAF should enable HTTPS traffic for the configured website.
+This option specifies if the WAF should enable SSL session for the configured website.

 ```
     Accepted values: SSLv2 / SSLv3 / TLSv1 / TLSv1.1 / TLSv1.2 / TLSv1.3